 Just like you can listen to your Audible audiobooks using Amazon echo, if you purchase audiobooks from Google play store, you’ll be able to listen to it Google home or any Google assistant cable device.

 Basic features like listen up to 2x speed, sleep timer, sync across multiple devices is there.
 We still don’t know how many titles they behold, but thankfully, the audiobooks are available in 45 countries and in nine languages.

 Price: Since there is no subscription model, there is no fixed price.
 Every audiobook has a different price.
-Though, Google is offering very deep discounts on lots of audiobook.
-For instance, Elon Musk is just $5 which usually cost at least $15 elsewhere.
+Though Google is offering very deep discounts on lots of audiobooks For instance, Elon Musk is just $5 which usually cost at least $15 elsewhere.

 Wrapping Up: Paid Audible Alternatives

 While Audible is one of the best audiobook platforms available, I liked Scribd better simply because it offers more for less.
 The collection of audiobooks matches Audible, and it offers other forms of content like eBooks, magazines, and news as well.
 While other alternatives are good, Scribd’s pricing makes it a clear winner.
 If you have deeper pockets, Audible is still the best.